Alfred R. Lindesmith: War on drugs

 The fact that Lindesmith's work threatened the emerging demonization of heroin, etc., is clear from how the Federal Bureau of Narcotics (FBN)—predecessor of the DEA—worked to discredit him.
 This is outlined in a paper by Galliher, Keys, and Elsner, "Lindesmith v.
 Anslinger: An Early Government Victory in the Failed War on Drugs".
 As early as 1939, FBN director Harry Anslinger had the Chicago District Supervisor of the Bureau notify Indiana University that one of their professors was a drug addict.
 An internal FBN memo also suggests that, some years later, a wire tap may have been placed on Lindesmith's phone by the Bureau.
 Incidentally, there is no evidence that Lindesmith ever used illegal drugs.
 As Galliher et al. point out, "the targeting of Lindesmith was possible because Lindesmith acted virtually alone in standing up against federal drug control policies."

-In his book The Addict and the Law, Lindesmith presents a detailed account of U.S. laws, regulations, police practices and court procedures, often in painful detail.
-He was describing what we now know as the beginning of the "war on drugs", although that term was not coined until 1971.
-It was published just 3 years after Anslinger retired.
-In his book, Lindesmith expressed hope that the relatively liberal drug policies of the Kennedy and Johnson Administrations would continue, but that was not to be.